 Numerous studies have demonstrated that tomosynthesis is better in identifying breast cancer, proving that it is a more effective mammography method.
 Instead of using a single low-energy X-ray for each view (as done in standard mammography), tomosynthesis uses several low dose X-rays obtained from different angles.
 As a result, tomosynthesis gives a three-dimensional picture, as opposed to a two-dimensional image provided by standard mammography.

 In mammography, the X-ray reveals most lesions and calcifications, but it is difficult to distinguish whether or not they are benign (non-cancerous).
-If there is a chance an area is not benign, , the patient is called back to the hospital for additional tests, which may include a diagnostic mammogram, ultrasound, and in some patients, biopsy (extracting a sample of tissue for analysis).
+If there is a chance an area is not benign, the patient is called back to the hospital for additional tests, which may include a diagnostic mammogram, ultrasound, and in some patients, biopsy (extracting a sample of tissue for analysis).
 When the area identified is not cancerous, it means that the mammogram gave a false positive for breast cancer.
-At this point a considerable amount of the patient’s and doctor’s time, hospital resources, and money have been used performing tests that ultimately provide no benefit to the patient’s health.
+At this point, a considerable amount of the patient’s and doctor’s time, hospital resources, and money have been used performing tests that ultimately provide no benefit to the patient’s health.

 In tomosynthesis, abnormalities can be identified as benign or suspicious in smaller layers of tissue, resulting in far fewer callbacks for patients.
-A decrease in call backs from 15 – 40% has been reported, when using this new mammography method.
-Since shadows and distortions are reduced, tomosynthesis makes it much simpler for radiologists to identify the inner structure of breasts, greatly improving the imaging for dense breast tissue.
+A decrease in callbacks from 15 – 40% has been reported, when using this new mammography method.
+Since shadows and distortions are reduced, tomosynthesis makes it much simpler for radiologists to identify the inner structure of breasts, greatly improving the imaging of dense breast tissue.
 These improvements have been shown to increase the cancer detection rate in every 1,000 patients from 9 – 27%.